Universal Life Insurance – A Complicated Product or Just What YOU Need?

 - You can borrow against the cash value of the policy

-- Universal Life is an unbundled product offering you a wide range of asset class choices, giving you the ability to actively manage your investment mix: as your financial objectives or risk tolerance change, you can adjust these variables over time.
+- Universal Life Insurance is an unbundled product offering you a wide range of asset class choices.
+This gives you the ability to actively manage your investment mix.
+As your financial objectives or risk tolerance change, you can adjust these variables over time.
 In other words, you decide how the cash in the policy is invested!

 - Because you are accepting some risk by choosing the investments, premiums are lower and the potential upside is higher